zama-ai/concrete/docs/dev/explanation/compilation.md

 The goal of topological transforms is to make more functions compilable.

-With the current version of **Concrete** floating point inputs and floating point outputs are not supported.
+With the current version of **Concrete**,floating point inputs and floating point outputs are not supported.
 However, if the floating points operations are intermediate operations, they can sometimes be fused into a single table lookup from integer to integer thanks to some specific transforms.

-Let's take a closer look at the transforms we perform today.
+Let's take a closer look at the transforms we can currently perform.

 ### Fusing floating point operations

-We decided to allocate a whole new chapter to explain float fusing.
+We have allocated a whole new chapter to explain float fusing.
 You can find it [here](./float-fusing.md).

 ## Bounds measurement